kragen/derctuo/markdown/wire-machines.md

 When two or more wires are twisted together, they spring back when you stop twisting, loosening their grip on one another.
 Thereafter they are connected with a screw joint with substantial backlash.
-I think it's possible to take the backlash out; the usual way is to preload two coaxial screw joints with a spring under axial compression, though tension works just as well.
-I haven't tried this with twisted wire yet, but I suspect it will be difficult.
+I think it’s possible to take the backlash out; the usual way is to preload two coaxial screw joints with a spring under axial compression, though tension works just as well.
+I haven’t tried this with twisted wire yet, but I suspect it will be difficult.

 Wireframe design as graph traversal